jdiejim/Jet-Fuel/README.md

 Jet Fuel lets you take a long URL and shorten it.
 When you visit the short URL you get redirected to the original URL.

-The stack used is Node.js with express, knex, and postgres as the DMS
+The stack used is Node.js with express, Knex, and Postgres as the DMS

 ## Screenshots